If you’re contemplating a tweakment, this is what you must know

 Lasers, ultrasound machines, radiofrequency and ‘plasma’ generating devices

 It’s much the same as with fillers.
 Anyone can use them and offer treatment with them.
 Laser clinics no longer need to be regulated by the Care Quality Commission (CQC) the government’s health regulator for England.
 Laser clinics used to need CQC regulation, but the regs were changed in 2010 and now only cover premises offering surgical procedures where instruments are inserted into the body.
-So premises that offer treatments involving a scalpel, or a liposuction cannula, need to be regulated, but anywhere that does cosmetic injections and laser treatments do not.
+So premises that offer treatments involving threads, a scalpel, or a liposuction cannula, need to be regulated, but anywhere that does cosmetic injections and laser treatments do not.

 How to find a good practitioner